openvinotoolkit/model_server/docs/model_cache.md

 - Models with custom loader (for security reasons explained earlier)
 - Models configured to shape `auto` or batch_size `auto`

-In case there are valid reasons to enable the model cache also in those two conditions, it is possible to force enablement with `"allow_cache": true` parameter:
+In case there are valid reasons to enable the model cache also for models with auto shape or auto batch, it is possible to force enablement with `"allow_cache": true` parameter:
 ```
 {
     "model_config_list": [